The Beautiful Palace East of the Sun and North of the Earth: Poland

-In a Polish tale from Masuria collected by German historian Max Toeppen with the title Die goldenen Tauben ("The golden doves"), a farmer has three sons, the youngest considered a fool.
+In a Polish tale from Masuria titled Złote gołębie ("Golden Pigeons"), collected by German historian Max Toeppen and translated as Die goldenen Tauben ("The golden doves"), a farmer has three sons, the youngest considered a fool.
 Every morning, the farmer notices that his golden field is trampled overnight by something or someone, and sends his sons to stand guard at night.
 The elder two fail on their respective vigils.
 When it is the youngest's turn, he sees three golden doves coming.
 The birds take off their birdskin, become a princess and two servants, and hang their garments in the bushes.
 He hides their dove feathers, while the girls are playing and dancing in the fields.
 When they return for their garments, the youth asks for something in return.
 The princess gives him a golden ring, and a servant a golden apple.
 The youth then asks the princess to marry him, and she agrees.
 They go to his parents' house and marry.
 The dove princess, however, tells him she must return to her castle, and her human husband wishes to go with him.
 The princess asks him to wait for a year, and search for her palace "where the sun sets, and there is winter", then flies back.
 After a year, the youth begins his quest.
 On the journey, he finds two giants fighting over a pair of seven-league boots, then another pair fighting over a cloak of invisibility, and finally a third pair fighting over a saber that revives the dead.
 The youth steals the three objects and soldiers on.
 He then reaches an old woman's hut and asks for shelter for the night.
 The next morning, the old woman summons all animals of the forest; the lion arrives late, and tells him where the princess's castle is.
 The lion offers to accompany the youth and protect him as he walks through the forest.
 In his next stop, the youth stops by another woman's hut and stays the night.
-The next day, she summons all birds of the air; the wren arrives late, and says it can take the youth to the princess castle.
+The next day, she summons all birds of the air; the wren arrives late, and says it can take the youth to the princess's castle.
 After the aerial journey, the youth sees that the garden, the trees, the animals, everything is dead.
 He knocks on the door and calls for Ewe (Toeppen informs that it means the name Ewa).
 A servant opens the door and the youth gives her the golden apple.
 The servant shows the golden apple to her lady, the princess, who is very surprised to see him there.
 The princess lets him, but warns that there are many-headed demons in the first room, and even more in the second.
 The youth kills them with the sword.
 The princess then asks him to revive the dead king and queen in the third room, which he does when the touches the saber on their corpses.